 Wondering how to make your toilet sing?
 Depending on the model available in your hotel, simply click the button for privacy and listen to either music or the peaceful sounds of a river stream.
 Weird and wonderful Tokyo!

 Yayoi Kusama is a unique Japanese artist who focuses on dots as art patterns.
 Visiting the five-floor museums located in Shinjuku is a must-do activity while in Tokyo.
-This should be very high on your bucket list so make sure you reserve tickets well in advance.
+This should be very high on your bucket list so make sure you reserve tickets from the official Yayoi Kusama Museum well in advance.

 This museum is very popular amongst locals and tourists alike so it's essential that you prebook your tickets for the desired time slot.